Thevar Jayanthi

 Thevar Jayanthi ("birth anniversary of Thevar"), which falls on 30 October, is an annual commemoration of the birth anniversary of Pasumpon Muthuramalingam Thevar.
 It is celebrated primarily by the Thevar community in the southern districts of Tamil Nadu, the southernmost state of India.
 Although not an official public holiday, many schools and businesses in the area remain closed on the day.

 Background

-Although Thevar was active in politics, his spiritual discourse is the main reason for his posthumous following.
+Although Thevar was active in politics, it is mainly his spiritual discourse that explains his following after his death.
+Additionally, the fact that his date of birth and death lie close to each other has been interpreted as a sign of supernatural powers.

 Thevar Shrine

 One of the main events on Thevar Jayanthi takes place at the samadhi (burial place) of Pasumpon Muthuramalinga Thevar, located some 50 miles distance from Madurai.
 People gather to take part in the ceremonies at the samadhi on 30 October.
 In recent years, the ceremony at the samadhi has begun to attract politicians.
 Former Chief Minister M. Karunanidhi installed the 16-foot-tall statue of Muthuramalinga Thevar at the intersection of Goripalayam in Madurai on 5 January 1974.
 He also constructed the memorial for Thevar at Pasumpon village.